Executive Clemency in Tempe

 guilt of the convicted individual or significant doubt may already exist.

 Clemency could also be extended to an individual with an excessive sentence

 that does not match the crime committed.
 In cases where an excessive sentence

 may have been imposed, a prisoner may have his or her sentence commuted

 learn more about executive clemency and to discuss your case, contact

 Filing a Petition for Executive Clemency or Commutation

-that may be available to you.
-The strength of your petition can in some
+or seeking reprieve.
+The strength of your petition can in some cases rely

-very important to hire an attorney with the experience necessary to successfully
+important to hire an attorney with the experience necessary to successfully

 petition your case.